EfratShimron/TED/README.md

 ### Acknowledgments

-The TED toolbox was built upon the *l*1-SPIRiT toolbox that was created by Michael Lustig and is available at his website: http://people.eecs.berkeley.edu/~mlustig/Software.html
+The TED toolbox was built upon the *l*1-SPIRiT toolbox that was created by Prof. Michael (Miki) Lustig and is available at his website: http://people.eecs.berkeley.edu/~mlustig/Software.html

 The agar phantom data and the code for the K-space Hybrid Method are courtesy of Prof. William Grissom, Vanderbilt University, TA, USA.